RETURN

 the past for two reasons.
 First, most people aren't aware of the many atrocities

-because of their religious or political views were common, thereby making
+populations because of their religious or political views were common, thereby

-it appear that genocide is a modern aberration.
-Second, thanks to the media
+making it appear that genocide is a modern aberration.
+Second, thanks to

-and the internet, we are now more aware of the scope and horror of genocides
+the media and the internet, we are now more aware of the scope and horror

-when they are committed, whereas a century ago such news seldom found its
+of genocides when they are committed, whereas a century ago such news seldom

-way into the popular consciousness.
-Additionally, when such atrocities are
+found its way into the popular consciousness.
+Additionally, when such atrocities

-brought to light, they are much more likely to incite international outcry
+are brought to light, they are much more likely to incite international

-and response, making it far more econimically and politically difficult for
+outcry and response, making it far more econimically and politically difficult

-a brutal regime to get away with their crimes than they were only a few decades
+for a brutal regime to get away with their crimes than they were only a

-committed today than in the past, but whether there are proportionately more.
+being committed today than in the past, but whether there are proportionately

-No doubt more people die at the hands of their fellow citizens today than
+more.
+No doubt more people die at the hands of their fellow citizens today

-they did in the past, but that's because there are more people than in the
+than they did in the past, but that's because there are more people than

-past.
-Naturally, when the population increases, the numbers of crimes are
+in the past.
+Naturally, when the population increases, the numbers of crimes

 in frequency.
 For example, if a population were to double at the same time